About this course

 At the end of the year you'll take part in the Constructionarium, a week-long activity in Norfolk.

-You'll further develop your core design and engineering skills.
+You'll further develop your core design and civil engineering skills.

 You'll also study topics that include:

-An individual research project will let you focus your engineering to your own interests.
+An individual research project allows you to explore your own areas of interest.
 In the past, students have considered why concrete floor slabs fail, or investigated the erosion and retreat of coastal cliffs.

-In your final year you'll focus on design, management and teamwork.
-These are skills that are highly valued by employers.
+In your final year you'll focus on design, management and teamwork, skills that are highly valued by employers.

-A group design project will let you use your engineering and scientific knowledge to design an original solution to a realistic engineering problem.
+You’ll take part in a group design project where you’ll apply your engineering and scientific knowledge to design an original solution to a realistic engineering problem.

 Want more detail?
 See all the modules in the course.